Gab-Menezes/gab-menezes.github.io/_posts/2025-01-13-using-the-most-unhinged-avx-512-instruction-to-make-the-fastest-phrase-search-algo.md

 k3 (zmm1): 1 | 0 | 1 | 1 | 0 | 0 | 0 | 0
 ```

 What is being computed is the intersection of the register `zmm0` and `zmm1`, but we check every number against every other number.
-So if the output mask has `1` in the position it means that the value was present somewhere in the other register.
+So if the output mask has `1` in the position, it means that the value was present somewhere in the other register.

 **Note:** Just to be 100% clear, the `k2` mask refers to the `zmm0` register and `k3` to `zmm1`.

-Basically a for loop inside a for loop.
+Basically, a for loop inside a for loop.
 Here is the Intel intrinsic guide:

 ![](/assets/2025-01-13-using-the-most-unhinged-avx-512-instruction-to-make-the-fastest-phrase-search-algo/vp2intersect.png)

-There are several wierd things about this instruction and that's why a lot of people hate it, but that's what makes it charming.
-But one of it's weird quirks is that it generates two masks, but in 99.9% of the cases when computing the intersection you only want/need one.
-But in our use case having one mask for each register is essential.
+There are several weird things about this instruction, and that's why a lot of people hate it, but that's what makes it charming.
+One of its weird quirks is that it generates two masks, but in 99.9% of the cases when computing the intersection, you only want/need one.
+But in our use case, having one mask for each register is essential.

-**Wanna know something funny ?**
+**Wanna know something funny?**

-As far as I know this instruction is only present in two CPU generations:
+As far as I know, this instruction is only present in two CPU generations:
 * Tiger Lake (11th gen Mobile CPUs)
 * ~~Zen 5~~ (Spoiler)

-And coincidendatly my notebook has a 11th gen CPU, lucky...
-When I started this project I didn't know about this instruction, so it's pure luck.
+And coincidentally, my notebook has an 11th gen CPU, lucky...
+When I started this project, I didn't know about this instruction, so it's pure luck.

-**Wanna hear another funny thing ?**
+**Wanna hear another funny thing?**

-This instruction suck on 11th gen...
-I mean truly meaning in every sense of the word.
+This instruction sucks on 11th gen...
+I mean truly, in every sense of the word.

 ![](/assets/2025-01-13-using-the-most-unhinged-avx-512-instruction-to-make-the-fastest-phrase-search-algo/uops-info.png)

 Table is taken from [uops.info](https://uops.info).

-Our nmeunomioc is the first one in the list, let's go through the stats.
+Our mnemonic is the first one in the list, let's go through the stats.
 * Latency: 30 cycles
 * Throughput: 15 cycles
 * Uops: 30

-If you don't know that much about cpus, trust me this is bad...
-It's so bad that this gigachad (Guille Díez-Canãs) mande an [emulated version](https://arxiv.org/pdf/2112.06342) that is faster...
+If you don't know that much about CPUs, trust me, this is bad...
+It's so bad that this gigachad (Guille Díez-Canãs) made an [emulated version](https://arxiv.org/pdf/2112.06342) that is faster...

-So now do you trust me that is bad ?
+So now do you trust me that it's bad?

-This emulated version isn't a strict emulation, because as I said earlier in 99.9% of use cases you only need one mask.
-So when emulated for generating a single mask this instruction can be made faster, by using another instructions!!!!
+This emulated version isn't a strict emulation, because as I said earlier, in 99.9% of use cases, you only need one mask.
+So when emulated for generating a single mask, this instruction can be made faster by using other instructions!!!!

 Here is the [compiler explorer link](https://godbolt.org/#z:OYLghAFBqd5QCxAYwPYBMCmBRdBLAF1QCcAaPECAMzwBtMA7AQwFtMQByARg9KtQYEAysib0QXACx8BBAKoBnTAAUAHpwAMvAFYTStJg1DEArgoKkl9ZATwDKjdAGFUtEywYhJANlKOAMngMmABy7gBGmMQgAEwapAAOqAqEdgwubh5evkkptgKBwWEskdFxlpjW%2BQxCBEzEBBnunj4VVWm19QSFoRFRsfHmXU1ZrUMNPcWlAwCUlqgmxMjsHACkMQDMYGCrAKwAQlSYTASLmBDm6PXICAD6qgAc3rdMAG6qu1wxM3sAIqsaACCAMBZkwAGpLiAQNckCBHs9vJJoasAOz7EHgrHg24sFifGIvWh4YAMYi3TAJPAbGKkHF4gm3ZAsBKYACOFKpSNxTAUAGs6Zjsbj8V9bgoECYqFR6JzqbScQBZRW3ZTYABKKv2gN%2BTjpt1xBLwILR/w2GKBJs2e32DFQPKM9D%2BIISJnC4JMDAUTCO4KoDEhQWAspYvL5t1eCRiQQIUSUNjZECYIBxhq%2BeDp4RTBtF0Zm4IAtKsNtgPQ9wWiLYDseD6ARwUwuBWNr96bmiSSyXKaUm6Uw6ZIfuahVi6w2Ys3WyLGWJO%2BTKfLew26Q8h1Wa2OmBtJ22Z8TSfOqT3%2B8vwV81yagRvMPXwk3i1OGWKJVKZZhuzEIOF9crVRqtTqTgXpaV7YmOLAaBoO7TmKzKshyC7cqG/JLuEwHVmBN7ghB94trusEsuycpIWGqFcOh171iwXBQQ%2B%2BGEnBRGIZIPIoY2mYUZhVFcLhj7toxCFcixyF8kmXCZuRxbrlx2FxNBT4MYRgl4CRbEKmhUkjrWWEsDEvH0UySnEcJpFMOpknDqBo46RstF4TBinwcZrGiVuHGaVZ2lURs%2BkOYZTnMS5SYbBJ6FaeBYZ2a2EEaFpNZok42EaFwcXYgl4IQNRtGool1HkQAdMQqB1LGtz0FQBAQN8qVYulmVyelukFUVJXvuVlWDjVFY5RlLC2d1uU%2BTMhXFScbWYBVEDeGFnkibFlqov8IHAtaBx2g6waYM6QKuu6nrer6/qQgQxB4DYEZRjGcaYAmSbZmm0aZvduZ4PmRYlhlJgPHSX35pW4VYY28ntrOB4fkuJ6dZZGHWfWZnA3uc7gyeJ6rh5MNeQ2250X5oNdgux59nS57owDt6%2BQp4qStKsoE5%2B35Kiqaqarc2q6jNGPgZBCMEQFQlBSeGnQ5RSUU/xRmBSJZGcbD2E0TzjlMfzUvseCQvSbLeUK/5SsqSZbHiWrFka5julRQZAnOSr6ky6bena5bkumeZtvgf1OOU47yumSFauuzZYuMl7esC77d4cyLc07jFXWNclsc9Zl8uNTxw0tWNZUTZV1WefFidmwNsnNaNpXtRAnW52l%2Bfuz1fXF61meTdNpOeVz0fcyn2W5Q1te2ejkf6Thhda419uNT5/cySJg9dxlEAaB8uwVjE3hy39GxOMWiXkYXUDUc22DFqWO/rKvC%2B7LsEfYplkV0tPPwLb8HBzLQnC7LwngcFopCoJw6pmPWBQCwlgQnWD5XgBBNDPzmHyEAux4ivw4JID%2BUCf6cF4AoEA8RIFf2fqQOAsAkBoBZHQKI5BKDEKpPQaIDASQIAILQAAnnwOgsZiCYK/Kg8IQR6iMM4DwUg3DmDEEYQAeXCNoG6OCBHELYIIURDAmGoKwOEEwwAnBiFoJg7gvAsChkdCsb%2B%2BBiBSLwK8TA2jv6YFUDdEwsZ%2BG8Cuog7%2BxJwjEF4S4LAqCTp4BYA40g5jiDhGSJgX4mB9HBiDFAuYMomDAAUAANTwJgAA7qI1kn8BH8EECIMQ7ApAyEEIoFQ6hcGkF0OJAwRgQCmHMPoPA4RMGQDmKgBI1RtEFkSq0ggBZ6DmNoA%2BbcnTwR1GIMAG8BZkCugfLYcZxADB8kwLwVAgTTpYCaRAOYVhTH2AgI4EYngNgAE4/AMHQJMPo0QuCokSMkVIAgDkgGObcvIaQLklH6NctoOyaijMaK4ZoTyTnbJsB0P57zphfPGP8zIhzgXgqCL0D5VzURbOAcsCQL834oLKb/Dg4JakEGQOCWhwB6FMIyrgQgJBl5DQgdEmBcCEGcGQaQT%2B388UYKwaQHBWgZhYo4DEHFHL0E8oZQEuMaQvBAA%3D%3D%3D) for both of them if you are intrested.